 Moctezuma's Children: Aztec Royalty Under Spanish Rule, 1520-1700 by Donald E. Chipman.
 Though the Aztec Empire fell to Spain in 1521, the principal heirs of the last emperor, Moctezuma II, were later acknowledged as royalty.
-This history follows the family's fortunes across two centuries.

 Night of Sorrows: A Novel by Frances Sherwood.
 Fictional account of the mysterious Malintzín, born as an Aztec princess and sold as a slave, and her dashing and ruthless lover-master, conquistador Hernán Cortés.

 The Poet King of Tezcoco: A Great Leader of Ancient Mexico by Francisco Serrano, illustrated by Pablo Serrano.
 King Nezahualcóyotl was a brilliant poet, architect, and engineer.
 This book relates his amazing life and achievements in a combination of biography and poetry.
 For children ages 9 to 12.

 La Malinche: The Princess Who Helped Cortes Conquer an Empire by Francisco Serrano, illustrated by Pablo Serrano.
 Princess Malinali was a Náhuatl princess from the coast lands of Tabasco whose kingdom was at war with the Aztec Empire.
 She acted as an interpreter and advisor to Cortés, and also bore him a child.
 For ages 9 and up.

 Montezuma and the Fall of the Aztecs by Eric A. Kimmel, illustrated by Daniel San Souci.
 A picture book for children between the ages of 9 and 12.